Dre4m Shell

 JavaScript numbers. **Default:** `false`.

-* `varargs` {boolean} If `true`, `function` can accept a variable number of
+* `varargs` {boolean} If `true`, `function` may be invoked with any number of

-arguments.
-If `false`, `function` must be invoked with exactly
+`function` must be invoked with exactly `function.length` arguments.

 * `function` {Function} The JavaScript function to call when the SQLite